 People often forget these candles even exist—at least until the “special occasion” arrives and you have none in the house, or they sat near the oven too long and partially melted.
 No worries about moving them, since you can buy new ones for a dollar or less.

 Votives are fatter than birthday candles but about the same height.
-Besides their use in Christian prayer, votives are used as room décor.
+Besides their use in Christian prayer, votives are used as room décor (and are the best type of romantic candles!).
 They come in different colors and are sometimes scented.
 While prices vary by type and manufacture, they generally are inexpensive and are often sold in multiples.